diksha-ashkid/DCKash-Ventures/README.md

-This is the first commit on this page
+This is the first commit on this page, and i have just edited it.